Prime Video top 10 movies — here's the 3 worth watching now

 'Twisters' (2024)

-Ever since it came to Prime Video, "Twisters" has been a consistently popular watch, and as a big fan of Lee Isaac Chung's legacy disaster sequel, I can see why; this is silly, blockbuster fun.
+Like the "Mario" movie, Lee Isaac Chung's legacy sequel to the landmark disaster movie has been a popular Prime Video hit ever since it came to the platform, and it looks like it won't be leaving the Prime Video Top 10 list anytime soon.
+That's no bad thing, though, as it means I get to recommend this dose of action-packed blockbuster fun once again.

-The movie follows Kate (Daisy Edgar-Jones), a meteorologist who retires from the storm-chasing game after a tragedy and takes up a job in the city.
-Years later, her old pal Javi (Anthony Ramos) invites her back to Oklahoma to help his team test some new tornado monitory tech.
+In this thrill-ride, we follow meteorologist Kate (Daisy Edgar-Jones) from the city back to Oklahoma to test new tornado monitoring tech developed by her former storm-chasing pal, Javi (Anthony Ramos).

-Out in the field, they cross paths with a crew led by the "tornado wrangler", aka social media star, Tyler Owens (Glen Powell).
-Initially, the two sides butt heads, but as the storm season worsens, they're forced to work together in a fight for survival with the sheer force of nature.
+Out there, they cross paths with "tornado wrangler" Tyler Owens (Glen Powell).
+Initially, their two crews are at odds, but as the storm season grows more powerful and unpredictable, Kate, Javi and Tyler are thrown into a battle for survival unlike any other.

 Watch "Twisters" on Prime Video now